 Six of the 13 teams the 49ers will face in 2020 made the playoffs last season.
 That list includes the Eagles, Patriots, Seahawks, Packers, Saints and Bills.
 The 49ers will play the fourth-toughest schedule in 2020.
 Their upcoming opponents posted a collective 134-120-2 record in 2019.

 6. Fresh Faces

-San Francisco will face three teams with new head coaches heading into 2020: Joe Judge (Giants), Mike McCarthy (Cowboys) and Ron Rivera (Redskins).
+San Francisco will face three teams with new head coaches heading into 2020: Joe Judge (Giants), Mike McCarthy (Cowboys) and Ron Rivera (Washington Football Team).
 Last season, the 49ers faced five teams with first-year head coaches, winning matchups against all five (Tampa Bay Buccaneers, Green Bay Packers, Cleveland Browns, Cincinnati Bengals and Arizona Cardinals).

 Aside from their divisional rivals, the 49ers will face two opponents from the 2019 season.
 In Week 9, the Packers seek revenge from their NFC Championship woes.
 The 49ers will also return to the lively Superdome the following week to face former teammate Emmanuel Sanders and the Saints.